-- (a) is current and unconditional, irrespective of whether the money or any part of it is payable at some future time; - (b) will arise on the fulfilment of one or more conditions under - (i) an existing agreement or trust; - (ii) the will of a deceased person; or - (iii) an issued share or other marketable security; - (c) may arise in respect of an existing cause of action; or - (d) is imposed by a written law and is likely to arise as a result of an event that has occurred. - (2) The following are not available debts in relation to a judgment debtor - (a) earnings that are or may be payable to the debtor; - (b) money standing to the credit of the debtor in a court; - (c) money that is payable to the debtor as a trustee and in which the debtor does not have a beneficial interest, unless the judgment concerned was given against the debtor as that trustee.
+- (1) An available debt in relation to a judgment debtor is any obligation on the part of a person to pay money to the debtor alone, or to the debtor jointly with another or others, which obligation, at the time a debt appropriation order is made - is current and unconditional, irrespective of whether the money or any part of it is payable at some future time; - will arise on the fulfilment of one or more conditions (b) under - - (i) an existing agreement or trust; - (ii) the will of a deceased person; or - an issued share or other marketable security; - may arise in respect of an existing cause of action; or - (d) is imposed by a written law and is likely to arise as a result of an event that has occurred. - The following are not available debts in relation to a judgment (2) debtor - - (a) earnings that are or may be payable to the debtor; - money standing to the credit of the debtor in a court; (b) - money that is payable to the debtor as a trustee and in which the debtor does not have a beneficial interest, unless the judgment concerned was given against the debtor as that trustee.